 How do you respond to failure?

-Failures and disappointments can cause fear — maybe about your ability to make money, to be a role model for your kids or to make your family proud of your accomplishments.
-Successful people embrace fear and discomfort and take steps that are closest to their goals.
+Failures and disappointments can cause fear — maybe about your ability to make money, to be a role model for your kids or to make your family proud of your success and accomplishments.
+While, successful people embrace fear and discomfort and take steps that are closest to their goals.

-When you encounter any failure, here’s how to cope:
+When you encounter any failures, here’s how to cope it with success: